Deep Links vs Universal Links: Complete 2025 Comparison

 Conversion Tracking:

 With real-time analytics, PIMMS provides detailed insights into user engagement.
 This helps businesses measure ROI more effectively.
-For those on the Lifetime Deal plan, it can track up to $20,000 in monthly sales.
+The Pro plan (€59 lifetime) includes unlimited conversion tracking and sales attribution.

 Team Management: